 Fifty years of industrialization and economic development have had severe consequences on China's environment.
 China's rush into industrialisation after 1950 was undertaken with hardly any regard for the atmosphere, water supplies, forests or the countryside in general.
 Belching smokestacks were seen as proof of the success of socialist construction.
 Severe environmental pollution, including acid rain, thick smog, toxic waste, water pollution, and rapidly growing emissions of carbon dioxide, has been the result.

-Although the negative environmental effects of industrialization were not addressed, the poster below shows that already in the 1970s, some attempts were made to create an awareness about the necessity of making China green.
+Although the negative environmental effects of industrialization were not addressed, the poster above shows that already in the 1970s, some attempts were made to create an awareness about the necessity of making China green.

 Likewise, a poster from the early 1970s that called for the collection of scrap metal and other waste materials for recycling purposes must be considered a rarity.

 In the 1980s, the authorities became more aware of the impact of the environmental problems on the country's economic performance.
 They started a series of propaganda campaigns that were to educate the people in keeping their immediate surroundings clean.
 This was phrased in terms of maintaining a high level of personal hygiene as well as of social morality.